pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 ![svg](/assets/images/gender-classifier-based-on-movie-dialogues_files/gender-classifier-based-on-movie-dialogues_71_0.svg)

-Here the blue colored nodes indicate their majority class is "female" while the orange colored nodes have a majority of "male" labels.
+Here, the blue coloured nodes indicate their majority class is `female` while the orange colored nodes have a majority of `male` labels.
 The decision tree starts with a mixed sample, but the leaves of the tree are biased towards one class or the other.
 Most splits seem to be happening using dialogue tokens.
 For eg., in the above tree, if the tf-idf frequency of keywords `think` is > 0.1 & `kid` is > 0.03, the samples are classified as `female`.

 #### Feature importance for the Random Forest model